 But Dr Una endorses the official NHS advice2 that a breastfeeding mother having the occasional drink is unlikely to cause their baby a problem, especially if you wait 2 to 3 hours before breastfeeding again.
 She says:

-“On a practical level, an occasional alcohol intake, for example 1-2 units per week, is unlikely to harm a breastfeeding baby
+On a practical level, an occasional alcohol intake, for example 1 to 2 units per week, is unlikely to harm a breastfeeding baby

 Not sure how much a unit is?One unit is the equivalent of:

 - a single small (25ml) measure of a spirit such as vodka, gin or whisky